harveyspecter007/digitalSkills-Automation/README.md

 Fed the Input Reg numbers to the website Read the Details from the wePage and Assert it with the values stored in the Map.

-Can use SoftAssert to Run All the Registration Number even if something inbetween Fails.
+* Can use SoftAssert to Run All the Registration Numbers check even if something inbetween Fails.
+* Used Scenario Outline so that we can add any number of input and output files which match the pattern

 **Tools and Technologies Used:**